Hermann Rorschach: Early life

 Rorschach's father, an art teacher, encouraged him to express himself creatively through painting and drawing conventional pictures.
-As the time of his high school graduation approached, he could not decide between a career in art and one in science.
+As the time of Rorschach's high school graduation approached, he could not decide between a career in art and one in science.
 He wrote a letter to the German biologist Ernst Haeckel asking his advice.
 A major factor that led Rorschach to differ from his father and not pursue art was that his father died while he was still trying to decide what to study.